esphome/esphome-docs/components/http_request.rst

 **For the ESP8266:**

 - **esp8266_disable_ssl_support** (*Optional*, boolean): Determines whether to include HTTPS/SSL support in the firmware binary.
+Excluding the SSL libraries from your build will result in a smaller binary, which may be necessary for memory-constrained devices (512 kB or 1 MB).
+If you see ``Error: ESP does not have enough space to store OTA file`` in your device's logs, you may need to enable this option.
 Defaults to ``false``.
-This allows you to exclude SSL libraries from your build, resulting in a smaller binary.
-HTTPS connections will not be possible when set to ``true``.
-This may be useful on memory-constrained devices (512 kB or 1 MB).
-If you see ``Error: ESP does not have enough space to store OTA file`` in your device's logs, you may need to enable this option.
+By setting this option to ``true``:

+  - HTTPS connections will not be possible
+  - ``verify_ssl: false`` is implied

 .. warning::